Kabenge42/Finance_ML_Analytics_Platform/docs/code_guidelines.md

 architecture, function signatures, column naming, and best practices.
 They align with the project's 8-phase ML workflow (Phase 9.1-9.8) and 7-phase Portfolio Optimization workflow.

+**Related Documentation:**

+- **[ML Workflow Guidelines](ml_workflow_guidelines.md)**: Comprehensive guidelines for the 8-phase ML workflow with acceptance criteria, success metrics, and validation checkpoints for each phase.
+Includes critical issues analysis and recommended fixes.

 **Recent Updates (v1.10):**

 - **NEW:** Unified ETL Pipeline with Semantic Transformations and Feature Engineering (2025-12-08)